bariscankurtkaya/bariscankurtkaya/README.md

 I'm loving to coding with Python, Javascript,  C and C++.
 (Little bit assembly but It is mine guilty pleasure :))

-I like Image Processing, Neural Language Processing, Artificial Intelligence, MicroProcessors, Parallel Computing and reading books & papers about them.
+I like Image Processing, Natural Language Processing, Artificial Intelligence, MicroProcessors, Parallel Computing, Web Developing and reading books & papers about them.

 I want to go Masters and Doctorate about Computer Science and my biggest dream and target is getting Turing or Nobel Prize.
 Ssshh this will be our secret :P.